Phila Art

 The Hindi Language being celebrated Worldwide

-World Hindi Conference (WHC) is the largest and most prestigious event focused on the Hindi language that brings together leading scholars, academics, writers, students, publishers and linguists from across the world.
-The concept of the World Hindi Conference was envisaged by Rashtrabhasha Prachar Samiti, Vardha (Maharashtra, India).
-World Hindi Day is celebrated on 10th January every year by the National Council of Indian Culture.
-So far, twelve World Hindi Conferences have been organized in different parts of the world.
+The World Hindi Conference (WHC) is a significant event that gathers prominent scholars, academics, writers, students, publishers, and linguists from all over the globe to focus on the Hindi language.
+It was conceptualized by Rashtrabhasha Prachar Samiti, Vardha (Maharashtra, India), and is celebrated on 10th January every year as the World Hindi Day by the National Council of Indian Culture.
+To date, twelve conferences have been organized in various locations around the world.

-The first World Hindi Conference was organized from 10 to 12 January 1975 at Nagpur (Maharashtra, India) and was inaugurated by the Prime Minister of India Smt.
+In January 1975, the first World Hindi Conference took place in Nagpur, Maharashtra, India.
+The event was opened by the Prime Minister of India, Smt.
 Indira Gandhi.
-The Conference not only highlighted the significant role of Hindi in the global context and evaluate its growing achievements and possibilities, but also provided a forum for stimulating a cultural renaissance based on the sublime aim of “our world is one family”.
+The conference aimed to showcase the important role Hindi plays on a global scale, highlighting its growing achievements and potential.
+Additionally, the conference provided a platform for promoting a cultural renaissance based on the idea of “our world is one family”.

 Buy Stamp Buy Sheet